A Local’s 10-Day Georgia Itinerary - Countrywide Road Trip

 Evening

-This will have been busy day of sightseeing by now, and you’ll have already seen a quite a few churches, but there’s still one more to come (the last one, I promise): the Holy Trinity Church (Sameba).
+This will have been busy day of sightseeing by now, and you’ll have already seen quite a few churches, but there’s still one more to come (the last one, I promise): the Holy Trinity Church (Sameba).
 A short way across the river from the Clock Tower, it’s about a 20-minute walk to the church.

 To get there by foot, you’ll cross the river via the Baratashvili Bridge and walk past the Nikoloz Baratashvili statue, then up Akhvlediani Street to the main gate.